per1234/.github/workflow-templates/check-typescript-npm.md

 - [`.eslintrc.yml`](assets/check-typescript/.eslintrc.yml) - eslint configuration file.
 The code style defined in this file is the official standardized style to be used in all Arduino projects and should not be modified.
   - Install to: repository root

+## Configuration

+Configure the version of Node.js used for development of the project in the `env.NODE_VERSION` field of `check-typescript-npm.yml`.

 ## Readme badge

 Markdown badge: